wyu97/permgen/README.md

 ## Output examples
 We currently only demonstrate the output examples on the ROCStories dataset.
-The paper is currently under review.
-We will release our code upon acceptance.
+We will release our code very soon!

 ## Contact